keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 ### Why does the Functor's `map()` return `F[B]`?

 Recall that contexts generally do not permit extracting terms.
-Think for a moment: what does extracting a term mean if you’re using a context like `Option`?
-What about `Future`?
+Think for a moment: what does extracting a term mean if you’re using a context like `Option[A]`?
+What about `Future[A]`?
 Would their effects change how extraction of a term would work?

-Extracting _the_ term from `List` flatly doesn't make sense as it has the effect of an unknowm number of instances.
+Extracting _the_ term from `List[A]` flatly doesn't make sense as it has the effect of an unknowm number of instances.

 Because there is no way to generalize extracting a term from a context, Functors don’t allow you to operate on contexts in such a way that the term can "escape" them.
 Extracting terms is implementation-specific, so this capability is not generalized.

 Most importantly, by keeping all operations against terms within the context, the context’s specific effects remain abstracted.
-Asynchronous operations with `Future` remain asynchronous, the length of `List` remains nondeterministic, and `Option` may or may not be present.
+Asynchronous operations with `Future[A]` remain asynchronous, the length of `List[A]` remains nondeterministic, and `Option[A]` may or may not be present.

 Functors _preserve structure_ by keeping operations within the context.
 For example, applying `map()` on a `List[A]` or `BinaryTree[A]`: